Down vs. Synthetic Insulated Jackets

 What Does the Down Fill Number Mean?

 The warmth of down varies by fill rating or fill power—like 600-fill or 800-fill.
-The fill power number reflects the amount of down inside a given jacket.
+The fill power number reflects the quality, aka the loft, of the down used in a given jacket.
 Fill power is calculated by placing one ounce of down in a graduated cylinder and measuring the volume it occupies in cubic inches.
-The higher the fill power number, the warmer the jacket.
-800-fill is a standard benchmark for defining a high-quality down jacket, but higher fill power ratings exist.
+Generally, the higher the fill power number, the warmer the jacket.
+While you can make up for lower fill power by using more down, 800-fill is generally considered the standard benchmark for defining a high-quality down jacket, but higher fill power ratings exist.

 When to Use Down Insulation